- SAP filed a motion to dismiss Teradata’s complaint.

 HANA’s design is highly problematic and cannot meet SAP’s statements about it.
 Except in analytics, where it is only better than older versions of competitive databases and only when using far larger hardware footprints as covered in How Much of HANA’s Performance is Hardware?
 SAP’s statements about HANA’s superiority are false.

 The Mystery of HANA’s Lack of Use Outside of SAP Accounts

-HANA is not purchased outside of SAP accounts; it is only purchased by accounts controlled by SAP where the IT customers failed to perform their research into SAP’s claims.
+HANA is not purchased outside of SAP accounts; it is only bought by accounts controlled by SAP, where the IT customers failed to perform their research into SAP’s claims.
 If the outlandish claims around HANA are true, why aren’t non-SAP customers using it?
 No other database fits this profile.

-- SQL Server is found everywhere, not only on accounts where Microsoft sells their ERP system.
+- SQL Server is found everywhere, not only on accounts where Microsoft sells its ERP system.

 Bill McDermott stated that HANA works “100,000 times faster than any competing technology.”
 If that is true, why do only SAP customers buy it?